7 Minute Read

 If you’re on a budget, spending more on getting a higher quality of cut, even if that comes as a compromise to the carat weight, colour or clarity you can afford, can be a good call.
 The cut is one of the major factors that will affect the gem’s beauty, so spending your budget on a quality cut grade will ensure a stunning final purchase.

 Ultimately it is your choice as a buyer to decide which of the 4C’s is most important to you and your recipient.
-The best advice we can provide you is to do your homework and see the stone for yourself.
-Any jeweller will be happy to help you understand the differences and provide comparison stones so that you can see in-store for yourself.
+The best advice we can provide you is to work closely with your jeweller and go and see the stone for yourself.
+Any jeweller (including ourselves) will be happy to help you understand the differences and provide comparison stones so that you can see in-store for yourself.
+You can speak to a member of the Johnsons Jewellers bridal team here: Contact us.

 Still need help?